With great aesthetics and value for money, the 1962 is a stellar piece.

 The watch itself has an excellent finish on both case and dial; being told a price point of $260USD you would be pleasantly surprised to see how much bang you get for your buck.
 The VK63 movement ticks along nicely and is not too loud.
 It is interesting putting your ear to the case and hearing an unmistakeable quartz tick followed by the soft tick-tick-tick of the mechanical parts.
 The chronograph buttons have that lovely mechanical feel with a touch of resistance and a satisfying click when pushed.
 The mechanical element of the movement also provides for an instant snapback when the chronograph is reset, rather than the peculiar full-rotation movement that features on quartz-only movements.

-What I cannot stop looking at is the dial.
+What I can’t stop looking at is the dial.
 It is really a standout.

 What Customisation Options Are Available?